EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 bIgnoreCompanionsVATS
 Stops VATS targeting companions.
+Options (Ignore Companions in VATS) bCombatOnly - allow targeting companions in VATS if outside combat

 bDontShowContainerAfterLockpick
 Stops the container menu showing automatically when opening with lock-pick or a key.

 bKeepPipboyLightOnCellChange
 Stops the PipBoy light turning off when entering an exterior cell.
+Options (Pipboy Light Cell Change): bCheckNight - turn the pipboy light off if it's daytime in the exterior

 bLockpickAllowMouse
 Allows the use of left clicking to rotate during lock-pick (in addition to the default WASD).